concourse/s3-resource/README.md

   --build-arg S3_ENDPOINT="https://s3.amazonaws.com"
 ```

+##### Integration tests using role assumption

+If `S3_TESTING_ASSUME_ROLE` is set to a roleARN, this role will be assumed for accessing
+the S3 bucket during integration tests.
+The whole integration test suite runs either
+completely using role assumption or completely by direct access via the credentials.

 ##### Required IAM permissions

 In addition to the required permissions above, the `s3:PutObjectTagging` permission is required to run integration tests.